 We also explored ways to increase conversions at a recent event.

-Earnings per click
+6. Revenue per click

 Having worked out your conversion rates, take a look at the value of the conversions themselves.